lavoiems/launcher/README.md

 Create a local environment and launch code on a HPC.

 ## Usage
-One needs to define the dependencies in `requirements.txt`.
+One needs to define the python dependencies in `requirements.txt`.

 Launching a script simply entails running the following command
 ```